 Minor in Construction Planning and Management

-This seven-course minor program bridges construction activity organization with a broader understanding of the urban system in which these projects are embedded.
-With the exception of statistics, all of the required courses are within the Department of Civil Engineering and the Price School of Public Policy.
+Construction activities are complex.
+In contemporary society, effective planning and management of these activities requires specialized knowledge of the technical, economic and policy environment.
+This program couples the knowledge of how construction activities are organized with a broader understanding of the urban system in which construction projects are embedded.
+With the exception of statistics, all of the required courses are within the Department of Civil Engineering and the Price School of Public Policy

 Seven courses consisting of at least 23 units are required for the minor.

 Students must complete an advisor approved course in statistics.
 Candidate courses include ECON 317, EE 364, ISE 220, MATH 208, PPD 303, PSYC 274, SOCI 314 and similar courses.
 The statistics course must be at least three units.

 CE 460 Construction Engineering, 3 units

 CE 461 General Construction Estimating, 3 units

 CE 462 Construction Methods and Equipment or CE 469 Sustainability or CE 470 Building Information Modeling and Integrated Practice, 3 units